toucansites/website/contents/blog/articles/beta-5-migration-guide/index.md

 description: "Access the complete user documentation for the Toucan Static Site Generator.
 Learn how to create and manage static websites efficiently."
 ```

-The `views` property can now support multiple pipelines, so in this case we only specify the template for the `html` pipeline.
+The `⁠views`⁠ property now supports multiple pipelines.
+In this example, we only specify the template for the `html` pipeline.

 ### Template metadata support

-We now require templates to specify basic metadata information for Toucan.
-This is a step forward to ensure long-term template compatibility with all the future Toucan SSG versions.
-This is how a sample `template.yml` file looks like, you should place this file inside your template's root folder:
+Templates are now required to include basic metadata for Toucan.
+This change helps ensure your templates remain compatible with future versions of the Toucan SSG.

+Here is an example of a `⁠template.yml`⁠ file, which should be placed in your template’s root folder:

 ```yaml
 # templates/default/template.yml